Localtrade-api/Localtrade-API/Readme.md

 * [Trade Users Balances Methods](#trade-user-balances-methods) - used to get the balances of the user from which the request is made (the change comes after updating the value of any balance)
 * [Active Orders and Orders History Methods](#active-orders-and-orders-history-methods) - used to get active orders and their history for a specific user from which the request is made (the change comes after placing, canceling, executing, changing an order)

+**Private Methods:**

+This method provides information via `POST`.
+The response will return all the information that was posted by the platform.
+To obtain private information, use the same methods via `POST` as an authorized user using api keys.

+- [List of Public Pairs](#list-of-public-pairs) - returns the history of trades for all public pairs - used for tracking to compare prices in the market, control positions for many markets at once.
+- [Specific Public Ticker Data](#specific-public-ticker-data) - returns the trading history for a specific selected pair - used to track a specific pair and track its key characteristics.
+- [List of Order Book](#list-of-order-book) - Returns all positions for a specific market for all orders of the order book in the selected direction with pagination - used for full monitoring of the order book status, its changes, evaluation of its placed orders and their priority.
+- [Market History Data](#market-history-data) - returns the history of trading on the market - used to track your own or someone else's executed orders, trading dynamics, control over buying / selling.
+- [Public Pair List](#public-pair-list) - returns all public pairs - used to track new pairs, monitor pairs for MM.
+- [Depth List](#depth-list) - returns data on the order book with pagination for a specific pair - used to track the depth of the order book, control placed orders, monitor the market in light mode.
+- [List of Graphic Data KLine](#list-of-graphic-data-kline) - returns data on charts - is used to create personal charts, control market trends.